Jokers Wild (band): Career

 Thinking of going fully professional, the band contacted several promoters early in 1966 including Brian Somerville (the Beatles’ publicity manager) and Lionel Bart.
 Jonathan King, Altham's fellow student at Trinity College was also approached and in April 1966 he produced the band's next single, Sam and Dave’s “You Don’t Know Like I Know” and Otis Redding’s “That's How Strong My Love Is”.
 It was due to be released by Decca Records, but this didn't go ahead when Sam and Dave's original was released.

 Clive Welham, who was having difficulty drumming because of a wrist injury, left in April 1966 and was replaced on drums by Willie Wilson (who had previously played in the HiFi's and the Newcomers).

 In the summer of 1966 Jokers Wild got a residency at the Hotel los Monteros, Marbella, Spain.
 Peter Gilmour left to go to university, and Johnny Gordon decided to complete his art degree at Cambridge School of Art.
 Peter Gilmour was replaced on bass by Rick Wills, previously with the Soul Committee.

 So the line-up that went to Spain was Altham, Gilmour, Wilson and Wills.
 They returned to Cambridge briefly in the autumn of 1966.
-Altham left, and they travelled to France as a trio, first to play for a couple of months in St Etienne, and then in early 1967 to Paris.
+Altham left, and they travelled to France as a trio, first to play for a couple of months in St Etienne, and then in early 1967 in Paris.
 Now called The Flowers, they played in France, travelling as far as St Tropez.
 The band finally returned to the UK around June 1967 when David Gilmour fell ill, and broke up later that year.

 David Gilmour joined Pink Floyd early in 1968, after working as a deliveryman for Quorum, a fashion house.
 Willie Wilson went on to play in a number of successful bands including Cochise and Quiver.
-Rick Wills also played in successful bands including Frampton's Camel, Cochise (with Willie), Foreigner and Bad Company.
+Wilson played drums and bass on Syd Barrett's solo albums, The Madcap Laughs and Barrett, the later sessions of which were produced by Gilmour.
+He also was a surrogate drummer on the live shows for The Wall and the live album Is There Anybody Out There?
+The Wall Live 1980–81, which came out in 2000.
+Rick Wills also played in successful bands including Peter Frampton's band Frampton's Camel, Cochise (with Willie), Foreigner and Bad Company.
 Johnny Gordon and Peter Gilmour made careers respectively as graphic artist (and later magician) and accountant.
 Wills and Wilson supported David Gilmour on his 1978 solo debut album.
 Clive Welham worked at the Cambridge University Press until his retirement and maintained an involvement in the Cambridgeshire music scene as lead singer in various bands including Solitaire and Executive Suite.